yogesnsamy/myappiskcon/README.md

 Working sample: https://iskconalbumkl.herokuapp.com/

-This app fetches images from Google Drive and displays them in a Lightbox gallery.
 The app uses the Express framework with EJS as the templating engine.
-'Lightbox for Bootstrap' is used for image display: http://ashleydw.github.io/lightbox/
+'Lightbox for Bootstrap' is used for image display: http://ashleydw.github.io/lightbox/.

 Steps to test the app locally: